mattischrome/console-blog/content/posts/2024-albums-04-adrianne-lenker-bright-future/index.md

 ---
+category: Album Digest
+date: '2025-01-07'
+tableOfContents: true
+tags:
+- Twenty Four
+- Album
+- Indie
+- Rock
+- Country
+- Big Thief
+- Adrianne Lenker
-title: "2024 Albums of the Year #4: Adrianne Lenker, Bright Future"
+title: '2024 Albums of the Year #4: Adrianne Lenker, Bright Future'
-category: "Album Digest"
-tags: [Twenty Four, Album, Indie, Rock, Country, Big Thief, Adrianne Lenker]
-date: "2025-01-07"
-description: "A big-hearted collection of proper songs fleshed with emotion and cleverness, an album for the ages."
 ---
 One album that's lurking in the periphery of my [understated classics series]() is "Dragon New Warm Mountain I Believe In You" by Big Thief.
 "Bright Future" is the latest solo album by Big Thief singer-songwriter Adrianne Lenker and it is just as good.
 Intimate and intricate, it draws the listener in as Adrianne sings live with a very small band.
 At times you can hear breaths drawn and the sound feels like a small space that you are cocooned in: this could be sound engineering (spatial audio would have us believe anything is possible) but it's most likely equipment set up intelligently in a cosy studio.

 And what songs!
 Straight of the gate "Real House" is an absolutely breathtaking song on the 100th listen let alone the first.
 Spanning many years it tells the story of Adrianne growing up and observing the reactions of her mother to various events, including the heartbreaking death of the family dog.
 It's a genuine song, something that I'd not really heard for ages.
 Even if it's not autobiographical, it's completely believable